CSC207-2022F-UofT/course-project-studyhero/README.md

 ## Running the Code
 The program can be run from the class GameMain.java.
 This class is currently found in the "UI/screens" package.
+(The first time the code is run, it may say java: package org.jetbrains.annotations does not exist.
+If that happens, scroll down to the readInventory method and "Add 'annotations' to classpath." then run again)

 ## Design
 See our [Design Wiki](https://github.com/CSC207-2022F-UofT/course-project-studyhero/wiki/Design) for info on our major design decisions (Clean Architecture, SOLID, packaging etc.).